Spencer Tracy took to the stage this day

 Today's the End of the UK tax year

-The end of January is hell for the UK's self-employed.
-And for anyone lucky or stupid enough to own their own business - opinions on the topic will vary according to the kind of night - a very special torment begins: the tax year wrap-up.
+The UK tax starts 6th April and ends 5th April and for anyone lucky or stupid enough to own their own business - opinions on the topic will vary, but for many today signals the start of a special torment: the tax year wrap-up.
 This is a good time of year for accountants, book-keepers, and paperwork lovers of all kinds.
 For the rest of us?
 Well, it calls for a stiff drink.

 And what better to choose than the Income Tax Cocktail?
 Surprisingly, this fine classic was not invented by that doyen of home bartenders, and expert tax lawyer, David Embury, but by Johnny Solon, also the father of the Bronx.